hemanruc/SerialCommTool/README.md

 # SerialCommTool
-Developing some serial communication tools base on Java
+Developing some serial communication tools based on Java